Dr-Electron/stronghold.rs/documentation/stronghold-rs_versioned_docs/version-iota/welcome.md

 - p2p
 ---
 # Welcome
-Stronghold is an open-source software library that was originally built to protect Shimmer Seeds, but can be used to protect any digital secret.
+Stronghold is an open-source software library that was originally built to protect IOTA Seeds, but can be used to protect any digital secret.

 It is a secure database for working with cryptography, which ensures that secrets (like private keys) are never revealed - but can be used according to best practices.